26 Jun How to become Russian in 8 easy steps

 The magic word‘ ’Avos’’ doesn’t actually have a proper translation nowadays.
-Basically that means that things will somehow go right on their own, even if you can’t(or don’t want to) do anything about it.
+Basically, that means that things will somehow go right on their own, even if you can’t(or don’t want to) do anything about it.
 What can I say – Russian people are very optimistic.
 In addition, if ‘’avos’’ didn’t work out – you can always use the next tip:

 6. Do not give a fuck

-Collapse of the ruble?
+The collapse of the ruble?
 So what.
 Giant asteroid?
 Big deal.

 The only thing that can piss off a Russian is their national soccer team.
-Or quality of their roads.
+Or the quality of their roads.
 Or any politician.

 7. Become a professional in spending your money

 ‘’Work hard – play hard’’, ‘’You only live once.’’ – those gangsta rap quotes can totally describe Russian money behavior.
 And you probably heard about that – Russian oligarchs try their best on that point.
-Even if we don’t have that billion dollar account, generosity is in our blood, along with not giving a damn about troubles and believing in bright future.
+Even if we don’t have that billion dollar account, generosity is in our blood, along with not giving a damn about troubles and believing in a bright future.
 Thereunto, we like to party.
 So, the next step is…

 8. Party like it’s the last time of your life